 This question is related to privacy controls DM-1, Minimization of Personally Identifiable Information, and DM-2, Data Retention and Disposal.

-Privacy Risk: No data to store within the DRM+ System.
-The greater the risk is that the information could be compromised or breached in the Veterans Health Information Systems and Technology Architecture (VistA) System.
+Privacy Risk: Data is not stored in Coding & Reimbursement System Plus (CRS+).
+The greater risk is that the information could be compromised or breached in the Veterans Health Information Systems and Technology Architecture (VistA) System.